plusjade/jekyll-bootstrap/_posts/core-samples/usage/2011-10-31-jekyll-quick-start.md

 ---

-## 1. Install Jekyll-Bootstrap-Core
+## 1. Install Jekyll-Bootstrap

-[Install Jekyll-Bootsrap-Core](/index.html#start-now) if you haven't already.
+[Install Jekyll-Bootsrap](/index.html#start-now) if you haven't already.
-Jekyll-bootstrap-core is a clean base framework for your blog.
+Jekyll-bootstrap is a clean base framework for your blog.
 It includes two themes, some useful pages, and bootstrap include-helpers.

 ## 2. Run Jekyll Locally